What is BlueEdge?

 What is a Health Care Account?

-A Health Care Account is an amount of money that the employer sets aside for employees.
+A Health Care Account is an employer funded account used by employees to pay for health care expenses.
 Charges for covered medical care services are first paid from this account.
 Money spent from the Health Care Account is also applied toward the deductible.
 Unspent funds rolls over from year to year.
 If the employee leaves the plan, funds return to the employer.

 What is a Health Savings Account?